marcostolosa/volatility3/doc/source/getting-started-linux-tutorial.rst

         **** 0x8ca671210000     1608    1608    1507    gnome-session-b
         ***** 0x8ca66fba42c0    1765    1765    1608    ssh-agent

+It helps identify unusual or suspicious process structures such as orphaned child processes, injected children under legitimate parents, or long chains of shell execution.
-The tree view can help identify anomalies in process launch sequences or privilege escalations by inspecting unexpected parent-child relationships.
+The tree view is particularly useful for spotting anomalies in process launch sequences or privilege escalations by inspecting unexpected parent-child relationships.

 linux.bash